skylight-hq/skylight.digital/pages/toolkits/digital_talent_management/pages/17_appendix_a_interview_questions_examples.md

 ---
 layout: toolkit
-title: Appendix A&#58; Interview questions for UX Designers
+title: Appendix A&#58; Interview questions examples
-permalink: /work/toolkits/digital-talent-management/appendix-a-interview-questions-for-ux-designers/
+permalink: /work/toolkits/digital-talent-management/appendix-a-interview-questions-examples/
 sidenav: digital_talent_management
 ---

-# Appendix A: Interview questions for UX Designers
+# Appendix A: Interview questions examples

-## Interview questions
+## UX designer

 These are questions we've used in the past to evaluate UX designers.